Elhebert/vue-fineuploader/README.md

 The `<delete-button />` component allows you to easily render a useable delete button for an uploaded file.
 An file can be deleted from the server if the option has been enabled and if the file has already uploaded successfully.

 By default, the `<delete-button />` will be rendered and clickable only when the associated file is eligible for deletion.
 Otherwise, the component will _not_ render a button.
 In other words, once, for example, the associated file has been deleted, or while it is still uploading, the button will not be visible.
 You can change this behavior by setting appropriate options.

+##### Slots

+- *unamed*: child elements/components of `<delete-button>`.
+Use this for any text of graphics that you would like to display inside the rendered button.
+If the component is childless, the button will be rendered with a simple text node of "Delete".

 ##### Properties